 Thank you for contacting me about the water industry and EDM 1761.

-As a Government Whip, I do not, by convention, sign any Early Day Motions, as doing so is likely to breach the Ministerial Code’s rules on collective responsibility.
+As a Government Whip I do not, by convention, sign any Early Day Motions, as doing so is likely to breach the Ministerial Code’s rules on collective responsibility.
 However, I can comment on the points you raise.

-The industry regulator, Ofwat, will scrutinise the water companies’ plans to ensure they go far enough, and my ministerial colleagues will hold them to their promises.
-They submitted draft business plans for the 2019 Price Review in September, and these give an early indication that water companies are responding positively to the Secretary of State’s challenge.
+The industry regulator, Ofwat, has now scrutinised the water companies’ plans to ensure they go far enough, and my ministerial colleagues will hold them to their promises.
+Overall, the submitted business plans for the 2019 Price Review give an early indication that water companies are responding positively to the Secretary of State’s challenge.
 The industry is raising its game on several fronts, such as cutting prices, investing more and paying lower dividends to shareholders.
 Water companies have also committed to closing all offshore financing structures.